Two deaths of two bicyclists at two intersections, one reconfigured fully, the other to widen by foot

 In a city of old streets, the intersection of Massachusetts Avenue and Walden Street is quirky.
 Walden Street ends in a T-intersection that is simply too small for all the different kinds of traffic that cuts across Cambridge from Concord Avenue and other roads leading to the metastasizing R&D areas of Fresh Pond, Alewife and Route 2.
 On the left side of the intersection is an Asian fusion restaurant called Wasabi at Porter in a one-story building.
 Across the road is a day care center and a Cambridge Health Alliance branch.The other corner is occupied by a South Asian restaurant that replaced another kind of culinary fusion, a combination of Taco Bell and KFC.
 And the North Cambridge Senior Center meets the Leonard J. Russell Senior Apartments, abutting a proposed development that has become the object of considerable concern in the neighborhood.

 This stretch of Massachusetts Avenue has a median strip and, at the bow of the median heading south toward Porter Square and Harvard Square, a memorial sign for Jamesia Dottin.
 It is a simple sign without embellishment or explanation.
-Jamesia Dottin was a very young teenager who died while bicycling Aug.
-6, 1997, according to the Cambridge police records unit.
+Jamesia Dottin was a 17-year-old who died Aug.
+9, 1997, after a crash while bicycling not long after midnight Aug.
+6, according to the Cambridge police records unit.

 When you find your way to Inman Square, there’s another memorial for a bicyclist – Amanda Phillips, who died June 23, 2016.
 This sign has a graphic that suggests a ghost bicycle, used to memorialize bicyclists who died while riding on city streets.
 There are some recent flowers attached to the signpost.
 Inman Square has for many years been a sort of junior varsity nightlife district containing famous and almost famous places: the original Legal Sea Foods, the S&S Deli, Lilypad, 1369 Coffee House, the Ding Ho Comedy Club and the club known as the “Inn Square Mens’ Bar Ladies Invited.”
 The biggest structure is a firehouse with a mural of firefighters that includes George Washington.
 There is also a Cambridge Health Alliance facility.